 About Us

-As a consultant – privacy compliance analyst in the Information Security practice, you will collaborate with team members to conceptualize, deliver, and support our clients through today’s ever-changing privacy landscape.
-NYSTEC is considered a trusted program advisor, providing subject matter expertise and connecting the dots for our clients.
-Your day-to-day role as a NYSTEC consultant – privacy compliance analyst will include supporting the privacy program for the New York State Medicaid Program.
+As a privacy compliance analyst in the Cybersecurity and Data Privacy practice, you will collaborate with team members to conceptualize, deliver, and support our clients through today’s ever-changing privacy landscape.
+NYSTEC is considered a trusted advisor, providing subject matter expertise and connecting the dots for our clients.
+Serving as a privacy compliance analyst, your day-to-day role will include supporting the privacy program for the New York State Medicaid Program.

 The ideal candidate will have a passion for privacy and regulatory compliance and a deep knowledge of the Health Insurance Portability and Accountability Act (HIPAA), as well as New York State and federal privacy laws and regulations.
 As a consultant, you will work independently and with teams to develop solutions to complex problems.